 The first step to becoming a volunteer is to e-mail Regina Thomas, Manager of Volunteer Services.
 Following the preliminary review, the following requirements must be completed:

-- Health clearance – Two tuberculosis (TB) screenings and proof of immunity to chicken pox, rubella, Rubeola, and mumps
+- Health clearance – Quantiferon (QFT) test and proof of immunity to chicken pox, rubella, rubeola, and mumps

 - Completion of Hospital Orientation Packet